deeri1x/public-instructions/drill-probealicious-hash-table.md

 ## Instructions

 1. Create a `MyHashtable<K, V>` class that implements the given `PlainOldMap<K, V>`  **and** `Reportable` interfaces.
 The behaviour of `MyHashtable<K, V>` is described in the [Preamble](#preamble) and the interfaces are documented to help you figure things out there:
+   1. **there are two methods in the `Reportable` interface - `capacity` and `backingArrayContents` - that are marked as `default`.
+This means they have a default implementation...which means that you don't have to code them up!
+Wild!**
-   1. if all the `MyHashtable` tests are passing, you can consider your `MyHashtable` to be working okay!
+   2. if all the `MyHashtable` tests are passing, you can consider your `MyHashtable` to be working okay!
 2. Complete the `App.java` run method so that when you run `Main.java`, the program behaves as expected by the `MainTests`.
      1. I've added some useful methods in `App.java` to make your life easier.